ayarih/contactAPI/README.md

 ## Overview

-This project provides a Flutter-based contacts management system that allows users to access, create, update, and manage contacts on their device.
+This project provides a Flutter-based contacts management system that allows users to access, create, update, and manage their contacts on their device.
 Built with Flutter's cross-platform capabilities, this application works seamlessly across Android, iOS, Web, Windows, macOS, and Linux platforms.

 ## Features